Are Himalayan Yak Chews Safe for Puppies? | Vet-Reviewed Guide

 When can a puppy safely have yak chews?

-Key takeaway: Introducing yak chews before 6 months significantly increases dental injury risk, but veterinarian advice and individual puppy maturity can sometimes allow earlier, careful introduction from around 4 months.
+Introducing yak chews before 6 months significantly increases the risk of painful dental trauma, including fractures that can expose the pulp and require veterinary treatment.
+For a detailed breakdown by breed size and developmental stage, see our full guide on when puppies can have yak chews.
 For a detailed breakdown by breed and developmental stage, see our guide on when puppies can have yak chews.

 Best Yak Chews for Puppies